tmtmtm/bashible/docs/not.md

-##### not COMMAND ARG1 ARG2 ...
+##### not COMMAND [ARG1] [ARG2] ...

-Runs a following command and negate it's exit status.
+Runs a following command and negates it's exit status.

-Warning: the function is dangerous; if a non existent or mis-typed command follows, it will always result into true!
+Warning: this function is dangerous; if you execute a non existent command (mis-typed), it will always results into true!

 ```bash
 @ Installing cron.d files unless already